jawnhoang/Archer/README.txt

 and bloom a new possible friendship or simply find people to study with using our messaging system and our unique profile customizability.

+Please view the SDLC to see an indepth look about this code and what it pertains.